2rm-robotics/robomap3-rt/README.md

 ```

 #### using official poky docker
-**note**: this is no langer working as the container comes with a too recent toolchain for poky-krogoth
+**note**: this is no longer working as the container comes with a too recent toolchain for poky-krogoth

 And be sure your user owns this directory.
 This directory will be accessible from your host and from the container.